BUFFALO GAP – Elizabeth Ashby is familiar with successful volleyball programs.

 So when she arrived at Buffalo Gap at the tail end of the century, Ashby understood what it would take to build a program that could play at that level.
 It would take time, and a few starts and stops at Gap, but the coach helped get the Bison to a state tournament.

-While five of the seven schools in Augusta County, Staunton and Waynesboro have won state volleyball titles and another, Riverheads, has played for a state championship, it wasn’t until this season that Buffalo Gap finally reached the state tournament, in large part thanks to Ashby, The News Leader’s 2016 All-City/County Coach of the Year.
+The area is full of schools with volleyball success.
+Five of the seven schools in Augusta County, Staunton and Waynesboro have won state volleyball titles and another, Riverheads, has played for a state championship.
+But this year was just the second in its history that Buffalo Gap played in the state tournament semifinals.
+The first time was in 1995.
+It took 21 years to get the program back to that point and it was due in large part to the leadership of Ashby, The News Leader’s 2016 All-City/County Coach of the Year.

 “Coach Ashby pushes our team each day to be the best that we can be,” Gap senior Kaylee Mills said.
 “And she never gives up on us.”